ENOFLAG/writeups/X-MASctf2019/Blindfolded.md

 [folder](Blindfolded/public)

 ## General Overview
-Blindfolded was a pwn challenge in this (2019's) X-MAS CTF.
+Blindfolded was a pwn challenge in this years (2019) X-MAS CTF.
 It was also the first challenge I tried and solved over the course of this CTF.

 As it correctly states heap-challenge binaries are completely useless.
 That's why all it provided was this [Dockerfile](Blindfolded/public/Dockerfile):